Workflow

 By Bell Chen, founder.
 Updated May 19, 2026.

-Rachel Karten, who writes Link in Bio to roughly 100,000 social media managers, gives a reporting rule that is secretly a retention rule: “Pick the two or three numbers that change what you’d do tomorrow,” per Karten.
+A reporting rule from the social-operator world is secretly a retention rule: pick the two or three numbers that would actually change what you do next.
 A freelancer who reports those numbers, and what to do about them, reads as a strategist.
 A freelancer who reports raw view counts reads as a vendor, and vendors get churned.
 Most freelance clients do not leave over bad content.
 They leave because the strategy was never visible.

 In my experience running client relationships at Backlinker AI and through a consumer launch window in February 2026, churn is a visibility problem before it is a quality problem.
 The work that keeps an account is a cadence that surfaces the thinking: consistent weekly delivery as the floor, decision-grade reporting, proactive trend alerts, and a monthly strategic review.
 The plan below documents that cadence in audit-grade blocks, with named operators, a worked example for a clearly fictional freelancer, and the failure modes that turn a three-month gig into a twelve-month one or end it early.